persalys/persalys/python/doc/developer_manual/validation/validation.rst

 Rename Study
 ``````````````

-- double click on Study_2 item, rename Study_2 by myOTStudy, press enter
+- double click on Study_1 item, rename Study_1 as myOTStudy, press enter

   - the item is renamed

-- right click on Study_3 item, on the context menu which appears click on Rename, rename Study_2 by myOTStudy2, press enter
+- right click on Study_2 item, on the context menu which appears click on Rename, rename Study_2 as myOTStudy2, press enter

   - the item is renamed

+- left-click select Study_3, press F2, rename Study_3 as myOTStudy3, press enter

 Save/open Study
 ````````````````````